Kinesiology Bachelor's to Master's Accelerated Program

 The accelerated bachelor's to master's program in Kinesiology provide an opportunity for highly-qualified (3.5 GPA on last 60 hours) seniors to earn a bachelor's degree and begin earning a master's degree in a cost-effective and timely manner.
 Each of these programs is designed to ensure that students earn high-quality TTU baccalaureate's degree and master's degree in pursuit of their educational and/or professional goals.

-- The earliest a student may apply to an accelerated program in Kinesiology or Sport Management is the semester in which he or she will attain the 90th SCH in the student's undergraduate program in Kinesiology or Sport Management.
+- The earliest a student may apply to an accelerated program in Kinesiology or Sport Management is the semester in which he or she will attain the 90th SCH in the student's undergraduate program in Kinesiology.
 Transfer students must have, or be in, the semester they will attain 30 SCH at TTU.

-- A maximum of 9 SCH of graduate-level courses may be used to meet the requirement of the baccalaureate's degree, i.e. "double-counted" (9 graduate SCH will be applied toward the baccalaureate degree in Kinesiology or Sport Management and those same 9 SCH will be applied toward the master's degree in Kinesiology or Sport Management).
+- A maximum of 9 SCH of graduate-level courses may be used to meet the requirement of the baccalaureate's degree, i.e. "double-counted" (9 graduate SCH will be applied toward the baccalaureate degree in Kinesiology and those same 9 SCH will be applied toward the master's degree in Kinesiology).

 - Course content in graduate coursework applied to the baccalaureate degree should be in conformity with the expectations of Standard 9.6 (post-baccalaureate program rigor) of the SACSCOC Principles of Accreditation, which specifies that graduate-level academic content is more advanced in relation to content and outcomes than the undergraduate classes substituted.
 Also, non-major graduate elective courses may not be used to replace ("double count") a senior-level major course.